pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 python main.py
 ```

-and you should see some nice answers:
+and check if it works:

 ![Webhook integration response]({filename}/images/slack-lumbergh-webhook-working.png)